 The online applications are hosted by the Central Indiana Community Foundation (CICF) and are open now on the CICF portal are open now.
 The deadline for grant submissions was noon on January 17, 2020.

 Grant Information Sessions

-16 Tech Community Corporation has scheduled a series of opportunities to provide guidance to grantees on the application process.
-These events are being held in multiple locations in the communities surrounding the 16 Tech Innovation District.
+16 Tech Community Corporation conducted a series of presentations to provide guidance to grantees on the application process.
+These events were held in multiple locations in the communities surrounding the 16 Tech Innovation District.

 Community Investment Fund Background

 The 16 Tech Community Investment Fund was established during the creation of the 16 Tech Community Corporation as the nonprofit manager of the 16 Tech Innovation District.
 The 16 Tech Community Investment Fund is the organization’s primary initiative to deliver on its commitment to ensure access, opportunity and revitalization of neighborhoods in and around the 16 Tech Innovation District.